How ChatGPT Chooses Which Businesses to Recommend: Inside the Algorithm

 Is it worth investing in AEO if AI platforms might change their algorithms?

 Yes.
 The fundamental signals (expertise, clarity, transparency, educational value) are unlikely to change because they align with providing users accurate, helpful information.
+These are the same qualities that make any business trustworthy.
+Investing in AEO is investing in being genuinely excellent at communicating your expertise.

 Ready to Get Your Business Cited by ChatGPT?